 Fragrance Composition:

-The 1959 version is classified as a floral leathery chypre fragrance for women.
+So what does it smell like?
+It is classified as a floral leathery chypre fragrance for women.

 • Top notes: aldehydes, lemon, galbanum, bergamot, lilac, neroli, heliotrope